How to Create Info Packs for Clients (Digital Collateral, Media Kits & PDFs)

 What do I mean by an ‘Info Pack’?

-This is typically used to send to client and customer enquiries, giving an introduction to yourself and what you do.
+An information pack is typically sent to potential clients after they enquire, giving an introduction to yourself and what you do.

 In terms of size/length, it could be anywhere from 3 to 10 pages long (I probably wouldn’t suggest longer than that to keep it short, sweet and maintain peoples’ attention!).